Louisiana Industrial Injury Attorneys

 Baton Rouge Law Firm Protecting Your Rights to Workplace Safety

-Industrial settings are home to some of most frequent workplace injuries.
-Due to the nature of industrial work—high temperatures, volatile processes, and toxic chemicals—workers are more likely to suffer serious harm while on the job.
+Industrial settings are home to some of most frequent work injuries.
+Due to the nature of the work—high temperatures, volatile processes, and toxic chemicals—workers are more likely to suffer serious harm on the job.

-You may be especially likely to experience a serious injury if your work takes place in any of the following areas:
+You may be especially likely to experience a serious injury if your work takes place in the following areas:

 - Explosions and fires

 Industrial injuries also include health problems caused by exposure to harmful chemicals, gases, or materials like asbestos.
 Arnold & Itkin LLP works to defend workers and families who have wrongfully lost a loved one to the neglect and oversight of plant managers, employers, and corporate leadership.
 Our goal is to bring our clients restitution for the pain and suffering they have experienced.